Survey Project Design

 There are three ways to reduce or eliminate duplication as a source of sampling error.

 - Eliminate duplicates from the sample.
 This can be done by sorting the samples and removing any duplicate information through Microsoft Excel.

 - Establish a rule for handling duplicates.
 This occurs during selection and/or data collection.
 One example rule could be using only the first entry on the list, then identifying and removing its duplicate.

-- Weight responses known to be duplicates.
+- Weight responses are known to be duplicated.
 When analyzing a sample, a researcher can weigh the duplicates to ensure that these elements are not overrepresented in the data without eliminating responses.
 For example, if there are four known duplicates, each could be weighted by .25.